 The green island of Ireland can look back on a very eventful past.
 The antique kingdom was converted very early to Christianity and belongs to this day to the most religious countries of Europe.
 Later came the Vikings who regularly looted the Irish coasts.
 Normans followed – and, finally, the English who wanted to colonize their neighboring country and with it laid the foundation-stone for a conflict which continues till this day.
 In the 19th century millions of Irish people immigrated to the USA.
 In 1916 the foundation-stone was laid with the Easter Rising for the Irish independence which came into force in 1923.
 However only the Republic of Ireland in the south became independent.
 Northern Ireland dominated by British Protestants remained as a part of the United Kingdom.
 The conflicts with the IRA, which continued until the 80s, now belong to the past.
 Northern Ireland with its beautiful, shipbuilding capital Belfast can be visited without worries as well as the southern part of Ireland.
 Ireland is known for its Celtic past, Irish-Gaelic music and pubs with live music.
 Reuthers dedicates an own tour for Ireland travelling on the coast of the island in eight days.

 "Bella Italia" awaits you with an unbelievable amount of cultural treasures.
 In the northern half of the boot are the splendid old towns which were in the Renaissance independent principalities whose princes wanted to outdo each other with palaces and pieces of art, as well as the unique lagoon town of Venice which was an independent republic until the 19th century.
 In the middle of the country sits the capital city of Rome, once the center of the Roman Empire, which stretched from todays Scotland to the Red Sea.
 Even today monuments such as the Colosseum and the Pantheon reflect the splendor of Ancient times.
 Behind Naples begins one of the most exciting coastal roads of Europe, which leads to the beautiful Amalfi coast and allows a view of the holiday islands such as Capri and Ischia in the Gulf of Naples.
 The hot south of Italy is characterized by rough landscapes and beautiful sandy beaches.
-Two routes lead the friends of the ancient Romans to Italy: The Bella Italia Tour lasts 14 days and the Tuscany Tour six days.
+Two routes lead the friends of the ancient Romans to Italy: The Bella Italia Tour lasts nine days and the Tuscany Tour seven days.

 Scotland occupies the northern part of the British Isles - a historic separation that was set over 2000 years ago when the Romans built Hadrian's Wall across the country in order to protect themselves against the "savages" in the north.
 In the Middle Ages Scotland was involved as an independent kingdom over and over again in wars against the English who wanted to conquer the north.
 Among the most famous freedom fighters for the Scottish independence were Rob Roy and William Wallace.
 At the beginning of the 18th century Scotland gave up its independence in order to facilitate trade with England and entered and joined the "United Kingdom" with England, Wales and Ireland.
 Since 1998 Scotland has its own parliament again and its own government whose power is reduced to Internal-Scottish matters.
 Tourists in Scotland recognize the exceptional Scottish position especially with the Scottish pound notes, which are used in addition to the regular pound notes everywhere in Scotland.
 The eight day Scotland Tour leads to Loch Ness and other tourist attractions in the north of Britain.